erziebart/atm-3101/README.md

     unlock your account by changing your account information inside the accounts.json file-- simply change the value of "IsLocked" to false.

+(7) If you at any point wish to create new accounts, you will have to manually open the accounts.json file
+    and add a new account.

     And that's it!
 Thank you for checking out our program!